GlaszArt

 Step 4

 Once the drying process is over, your next step will be deciding what you would like to do with your dried lavender.
 As I mentioned, I didn’t have enough lavender for many options, so I decided to leave the bunch as a dried arrangement.
 I used hairspray to aid in holding the lavender bunch firm and prevent the blossoms from falling off the stems.
-If you are interested in doing this with your dried lavender, simply spray the hairspray on the lavender from several inches away and let dry.
+If you are interested in doing this with your dried lavender, simply spray the hairspray on the lavender from several inches away and let it dry.

 The hairspray I used for the flower arrangement.